-'Core' family members have an automatic right of entry and residence, irrespective of their nationality.
-Their right of entry is derived from the Directive and the national transposition measures may restrict neither these rights, nor the scope of the term 'core' family members.
+'Core' family members, irrespective of their nationality, have an automatic right of entry and residence in Member States other than that of the nationality of the EU citizen concerned.
+Their right of entry is regulated in Directive 2004/38/EC and the national transposition measures may restrict neither these rights, nor the scope of the term 'core' family members.